Creative Processes -- Summer '21

 Project Two is assigned.

-Reflect upon the readings and the artists we looked at this week.
+Reflect upon the readings and the artists we looked at in Module Two.
 Compare and contrast these artists ideas with your own creative practice, and your thoughts about your own art.
 Continue to document the work you are doing for project two.

 PROBLEM SOLVING & PROJECT THREE